Why was spinal orthoses chosen to be a topic?

 This report is an analysis of Medicare Part B DMEPOS claims with allowed services for the HCPCS codes listed in Table 1 with dates of service from October 1, 2016 to September 30, 2017.
 This analysis was based on the latest version of claims available from the Integrated Data Repository (IDR), as of January 24, 2018.
 For more information about the IDR, see the following link: CMS Integrated Data Repository (IDR).

-A. After analyzing all of the data for each individual supplier, we chose those suppliers that were Significantly Higher than their peers in at least one of the three measures analyzed.
-Additionally, each of these suppliers met certain thresholds of allowed charges and beneficiary counts.
-For this CBR, recipients had at least $5,000 in allowed charges and at least 10 beneficiaries receiving these spinal orthoses.
-This allowed charges threshold is near the 45th percentile of all suppliers of these spinal orthoses, and were chosen to ensure that the suppliers had sufficient information to compare to the peer groups, and that they could benefit from the educational material supplied in the CBR letter.
+After analyzing all of the data for each individual referring provider, we chose those providers that were Significantly Higher than their peers in at least one of the three measures analyzed.
+Additionally, each of these providers met certain thresholds of allowed charges and beneficiary counts.
+For this CBR, recipients had at least $5,000 in allowed charges in referrals and referred at least 10 beneficiaries to receive these spinal orthoses.
+This allowed charges threshold is near the 90th percentile of all referring providers of these spinal orthoses, and were chosen to ensure that the providers had sufficient information to compare to the peer groups, and that they could benefit from the educational material supplied in the CBR letter.

 How are the peers defined?

-Each supplier was identified by their National Provider Identifier (NPI).
-The peer groups that are used for comparison with individual suppliers were identified, as follows:
+Each billing provider was identified by their National Provider Identifier (NPI).
+The peer groups that are used for comparison with individual providers were identified, as follows:

-- DME MAC/Specialty Group: All Medicare suppliers listed as the rendering provider on claims with allowed charges for the selected spinal orthoses HCPCS codes who are in the individual supplier’s DME MAC jurisdiction and specialty group.
+- State: All Medicare providers listed as referring provider on claims with allowed charges for the selected Spinal Orthoses HCPCS codes who are located in the individual provider’s state, as identified through the PECOS system.

-- National Specialty Group: All Medicare suppliers listed as rendering provider on claims with allowed charges for the selected spinal orthoses codes in the nation who are in the individual supplier’s specialty group.
+- National: All Medicare providers listed as referring provider on claims with allowed charges for claims for the selected Spinal Orthoses codes.

 What do the comparison outcomes mean?

-The four possible outcomes for the comparisons between the supplier and peer groups are:
+The four possible outcomes for the comparisons between the provider and peer groups are:

-- Significantly Higher - supplier’s value is higher than the peer value and the statistical test used confirms significance
+- Significantly Higher - provider’s value is higher than the peer value and the statistical test used confirms significance

-- Higher – supplier’s value is higher than the peer value, but either the statistical test does not confirm significance or there is insufficient data for comparison
+- Higher – provider’s value is higher than the peer value, but either the statistical test does not confirm significance or there is insufficient data for comparison

-- Does Not Exceed - supplier’s value is not higher than the peer value
+- Does Not Exceed - provider’s value is not higher than the peer value

-- N/A (Not Applicable) - supplier does not have sufficient data for comparison
+- N/A (Not Applicable) - provider does not have sufficient data for comparison

 What is shown in Table 1?

 Table 1 lists the HCPCS Codes and Types used in this report.
-Also shown are your total allowed charges, allowed services, distinct visit count, and distinct beneficiary count for each HCPCS Code.
+Also shown for your referrals are total allowed charges, allowed services, distinct visit count, and distinct beneficiary count.
 Please note that the totals may not be equal to the sum of the rows due to rounding.
 Also, the beneficiary counts are unduplicated counts for each row and the total.
 For example, a beneficiary receiving multiple services with different HCPCS codes within this time period would be counted in the beneficiary count in each applicable row; however, this beneficiary would be counted only once in the total row.
-To review an example of a mock supplier’s report, follow the web link at CBR201803 Sample CBR.
+To review an example of a mock provider’s report, follow the web link at CBR201802 Sample CBR.

 What is shown in Table 2?

 Table 2 is an example of the Percentage of Services Defined as Custom-Fitted analysis.
-To illustrate this, refer to Table 2 of the mock supplier’s CBR at the following link: CBR201803 Sample CBR.
-In this example, 67 percent of this supplier’s services were billed using the custom-fitted orthoses codes.
-The DME MAC/specialty group’s percentage is 35 percent, and the national specialty group percentage is 38 percent.
-This supplier’s percentage is Significantly Higher than both peer groups according to the results of the chi-square statistical test used in the analysis of this data.
-To view the results for all DME MAC jurisdictions and specialty groups, select the following link: CBR201803 Statistical Debriefing.
+To illustrate this, refer to Table 2 of the mock provider’s CBR at the following link: CBR201802 Sample CBR.
+In this example, 38 percent of this provider’s referrals received custom-fitted orthoses.
+The state’s percentage is 14 percent, and the national percentage is 17 percent.
+This provider’s percentage is Significantly Higher than the state and national peer groups according to the results of the chi-square statistical test used in the analysis of this data.
+To view the results for all states and the nation, select the following link: CBR201802 Statistical Debriefing.

 What is shown in Table 3?

-Table 3 is an example of the Percentage of Allowed Services Submitted without a Visit to the Referring Supplier within 90 Days of the DMEPOS Service Date analysis.
+Table 3 is an example of the Percentage of Allowed Services Submitted without a Visit to the Referring Provider within 90 Days of the DMEPOS Service Date analysis.
 The service date is defined as the date that the spinal orthosis order was filled by the DMEPOS supplier.
-To illustrate this, refer to Table 3 of the mock supplier’s CBR at the following link: CBR201803 Sample CBR.
-In this example, 37 percent of this supplier’s services did not have a corresponding visit to the referring provider in the previous 90 days.
-The DME MAC/specialty group’s percentage is 14 percent, and the national specialty group percentage is 20 percent.
-This supplier’s percentage is Significantly Higher than both peer groups according to the results of the chi-square statistical test used in the analysis of this data.
-To view the results for all DME MAC jurisdictions and specialty groups, select the following link: CBR201803 Statistical Debriefing.
+To illustrate this, refer to Table 3 of the mock provider’s CBR at the following link: CBR201802 Sample CBR.
+In this example, 5 percent of this provider’s referrals had not visited the referring provider in the previous 90 days.
+The state’s percentage is 53 percent, and the national percentage is 51 percent.
+This provider’s percentage Does Not Exceed the state and national peer groups according to the results of the comparison in the analysis of this data.
+To view the results for all states and the nation, select the following link: CBR201802 Statistical Debriefing.

-How was it determined if there was a visit to the referring supplier within 90 days?
+How was it determined if there was a visit to the referring provider within 90 days?

 For each DMEPOS claim for the spinal orthoses HCPCS codes used in this report, the referring provider’s Part B claims were searched for the 90 days prior to the service date of the DMEPOS claim.
 The service date is defined as the date that the spinal orthosis order was filled by the DMEPOS supplier.
 Any visit by the beneficiary to the referring provider during this time period is considered a matching visit.